 The ideal crisis care system has facilities that are welcoming and therapeutic and that respect people's dignity and privacy to positively impact outcomes for clients in crisis, including many with histories of trauma.
-Crisis services delivery must incorporate awareness of individual, societal and systemic challenges faced by clients, such as stigma, discrimination and health inequities based on race, ethnicity, housing status, sexual orientation or gender, language, ability, mental illness and more.
+Crisis services delivery must incorporate awareness of individual, societal and systemic challenges faced by clients, such as stigma, discrimination and health disparities.
 The crisis setting must be prepared for clients that are potentially reluctant, frightened or agitated.
 Further, it must also welcome disconcerted families, inundated first responders and law enforcement personnel, and other partners.
 Trauma-informed principles (SAMHSA, 2023b) should be employed to avoid re-traumatization of clients and reduce secondary trauma in staff.